NVIDIA Vera Rubin vs. NVIDIA Blackwell (B200) GPU

 NVIDIA Rubin (R100) vs. NVIDIA Blackwell (B200) GPU

-It is important to note, MLPerf results for the R100 are not yet available.
+It is important to note that MLPerf results for the R100 are not yet available.
 MLPerf is an industry-standard benchmark suite maintained by ML Commons that provides standardized, reproducible performance measurements for ML training and inference across hardware platforms.

 It is widely regarded as the closest thing to an apples-to-apples comparison in this space.
 Until R100 submissions appear, the numbers above are NVIDIA's own published specs rather than independently verified benchmarks.